 But then God broke through one of those prayer sessions as I was crying out to him my frustrations.
 He reminded me what He’s about.
 He’s about love and grace and mercy.
 He reminded me of the story of Mary and Martha and while I’ve always been a Martha, Jesus delights in Mary’s posture, sitting at his feet and listening to the teacher.

 Now, I don’t think Jesus dislikes my desire to complete what I’ve started.
-I feel the approval from Him and delight in me like a proud parent when their kids look at them and say, “Look what I did!”
-He smiles at me with the same price when I look up and say the same thing to Him.
+I feel the approval and delight from Him… like a proud parent who smiles at their kids when their little faces look up at them and say, “Look what I did!”

-However, I see Him wanting me to pause and consider my heart in the doing.
+However, I wonder if He is also wanting me to pause and consider my heart in the doing.
 Who am I doing it for?
 Why am I doing it?
 Is there something more important I could choose to tend to instead?

-I am learning about the compassionate Jesus a lot lately and that just seems a little more congruent to who He is rather than the interigator Jesus I hold in my head some days.
+I am learning about the compassionate Jesus a lot lately and that Jesus seems a little more congruent to his actual character opposed to the ‘interigator Jesus’ I make Him out to be in my head some days.

-I like this gracious kind Jesus much better then my version.
-It’s Him that shows me about this Grace….
+I like this gracious and kind Jesus much better then my version.
+He’s the one that shows me about this Grace….